fluencelabs/examples/aqua-examples/near-integration/README.md

 We provide integration examples for both a [Fluence JS](https://github.com/fluencelabs/fluence-js) node based on the [NEAR API JS](https://docs.near.org/docs/api/javascript-library) and distributed [Wasm services](https://github.com/fluencelabs/marine) wrapping the [NEAR RPC API](https://docs.near.org/docs/api/rpc).
 A [NEAR CLI](https://docs.near.org/docs/tools/near-cli) integration is planned for the near future.

-## Tooling

-In our examples we're using the Aqua CLI `aqua` and [Marine tooling](https://doc.fluence.dev/marine-book/marine-tooling-reference) (the [Marine REPL](https://doc.fluence.dev/marine-book/marine-tooling-reference/marine-repl) `mrepl` and [Marine CLI](https://doc.fluence.dev/marine-book/marine-tooling-reference/marine-cli) `marine`).
+In our examples we've been using the [Aqua CLI](https://doc.fluence.dev/aqua-book/aqua-cli) `aqua` and [Marine tooling](https://doc.fluence.dev/marine-book/marine-tooling-reference) (the [Marine REPL](https://doc.fluence.dev/marine-book/marine-tooling-reference/marine-repl) `mrepl` and [Marine CLI](https://doc.fluence.dev/marine-book/marine-tooling-reference/marine-cli) `marine`).

-The Aqua CLI `aqua` enables management of Aqua development and includes:

-- **Compiler** converting Aqua code to either JavaScript/TypeScript handlers wrapping Aqua Intermediary Representation (AIR), or pure AIR;

-- **Client peer**, a one-shot client peer over the compiled Aqua code specified allowing you to quickly and effectively test Aqua code against deployed services on the network;

-- **Utilities** helping in various development and operations workflows such as a keypair creation (ed25519-based), module distribution (deploying and removing services), environment listing showsing a list of peers for a specific Fluence network (`krasnodar`, `stage` or `testnet`).

-The Marine tooling `mrepl` and `marine`:

-- **Marine REPL** which wraps a local Marine runtime to allow developers to interact with Wasm module interfaces and business logic locally;

-- **Marine CLI** allows developers to build Marine modules and examine various info.

-The Fluence CLI `fluence` aims to provide you with the improved unified developer experience while having the same functionality available with the Aqua CLI and Marine tooling:

-- Complile Aqua code;

-- Project generation for an easy start;

-- Build and debug Marine modules using REPL;

-- Download compiled WASM modules;

-- Deploy and remove services;

-- Aqua code wrapper generation for deployed services;

-- Setup environment by installing all the prerequisites and dependencies (Aqua and Marine tooling, Rust, WASM compile target)

-Under the hood the Fluence CLI leverages all the tooling available (both Aqua and Marine).
+For the purpose of this tutorial, we'll be using Fluence's new `fluence` CLI tool, which unifies the CLIs you have already been using, e.g., the `aqua` CLI and Marine tooling CLIs (`marine` and `mrepl`), and brings additional features such as project template generation, wrapper generation for deployed services, project dependencies install.
+See the [Fluence CLI docs](https://github.com/fluencelabs/fluence-cli#readme) for more information.

 ## Prerequisites